Information for families who have a child or young person with Special Educational Needs or Disability (SEND)

 - use the search - keyword boxes.
 If you are looking for something specific then you can put the title or name or a word that relates to what you are looking for in the “keyword” box at the top of the page.
 When you click on “search” a list of services that meet your keyword will be displayed.
 You can also add a postcode or location here to give you information that is close to that postcode.

 - use the filters - on the left hand side of the page there is a list of filters such as age, postcode or type of need.
 You can use these filters to narrow down your search results.

 Records that are part of the Local Offer are identified by the KITE symbol in the top right hand corner of the record.
 Service providers have been asked to be very clear in the information they provide so that you can see if they are relevant to you.

 What happens if I can’t find what I’m looking for?

 If you need help to find the information or service you want, you can contact Slough Family Information Service on 01753 476589 or FIS@slough.gov.uk.
 Alternatively you can contact us by clicking on the “contact us” button on the website and completing and submitting the form.

 It may be that there isn’t a local service that meets your need directly.
 There maybe a service in a neighbouring area that you can use or there may be a national organisation that can help.
 Part of the purpose of the Local Offer is to highlight what services are needed in the area.
 We will use the information you provide to help us plan, monitor and develop appropriate facilities and services for disabled children and their families.

 The Local Offer must be updated and reviewed regularly to include information about any new services or information that will be of use to families.
 We welcome your feedback on the Local Offer.
-You can contact us by using the ‘Contact Us’ form on the Slough Services Guide or you can contact the FIS by phone 01753 476589 or email FIS@slough.gov.uk.
+You can contact us by using the ‘Contact Us’ form on the Slough Family Information Service website or you can contact the FIS by phone 01753 476589 or email FIS@slough.gov.uk.